adambard/learnxinyminutes-docs/tcsh.html.markdown

 echo "Always executed" || echo "Only executed if first command fails" echo "Always executed" && echo "Only executed if first command does NOT fail"

+# Parenthesis used to group commands.
-# Parenthesised commands are always executed in a subshell,
+# Parenthesised commands are always executed in a sub-shell.

 # Example: create a project and then informs you that it finished while
 # it does the installation.